 Orchard and Inn

 We’ll be your base camp for adventures ranging from mild to wild.
 Set up your easel in our orchard and capture the floating clouds or relax poolside with a freshly squeezed grapefruit cocktail and read up on the Apache warriors who roamed these very parts.
-Alternatively, set off for a day of vigorous hiking, birding or off-road adventure with a farm-packed picnic lunch.
-Be sure to refer to hiking the canyon for rules and restrictions about hiking and camping in the Aravaipa Wilderness Preserve, the entrance to which is located just three miles east of Aravaipa Farms.
+Alternatively, set off for a day of leisurely or vigorous hiking, birding or off-road adventure with a farm-packed picnic lunch.
+Be sure to refer to hiking the canyon for rules and restrictions about hiking and camping in the Aravaipa Wilderness Preserve, the entrance to which is located just five miles east of Aravaipa Farms. (www.recreation.gov)

 The narrow, winding canyon chiseled by Aravaipa Creek, lined with lush, riparian habitat, offers some of the most spectacular and remote scenery found in Arizona.
 Roughly 120 miles southeast of Phoenix, Aravaipa Creek meanders through private and federal land within Graham and Pinal counties.
 A total of 69,600 acres surrounds this perennial stream, including the 19,700-acre Aravaipa Canyon Wilderness Area, administered by the U.S. Bureau of Land Management (BLM) and the 9,000-acre Aravaipa Canyon Preserve, managed by The Nature Conservancy (TNC).